 The Platform Party

 The platform party is the first group in the academic procession.
-The group includes the President of the College, the Executive Vice President and Provost, a representative from the Board of Trustees, the campus minister and invited honored guests, such as the commencement speaker.
+The group includes the President of the College, the Vice President for Academic Affairs and Dean of the Faculty, a representative from the Board of Trustees, the campus minister and invited honored guests, such as the commencement speaker.